Weekly Exercise Sheet

 I have a list of exercises to do regularly, at home 2-4 times each week (the goal varies for each exercise) plus two workouts at the gym, and this list provides motivation; during weeks when I'm paying attention to the list I usually do the exercises, but I usually don't when I'm ignoring the list.
 The goal of these exercises is practical, to invest a reasonable amount of time (and with multi-tasking it doesn't require much extra time, it mainly requires discipline) to gain the main benefits of exercise. { This is one application of the 80/20 Principle, with 80% of the health benefits coming from the first 20% of the exercise effort. }

-Multi-Tasking: Like most people, I do some multitasking, and one of my favorites is mixing exercise with thinking or viewing.
+Multi-Tasking: Like most people, I do some multitasking, and one of my favorites is combining chair-exercises with writing (at the computer) or combining other exercises with listening (to videos or podcasts) while preparing meals or doing other things.
 Therefore,...

 My current exercise sheet is split into exercises I try to do 4 times per week, or every day, with separate areas for the exercises I usually do in bed, or at the computer, or while watching TV/DVR. {a semi-old exercise sheet}